zeroc-ice/ice/java-compat/README.md

 ### Operating Systems

-Ice for Java is expected to build and run properly on Windows, macOS, and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].
-Due to the portability of Java, it is very likely that it will also work on other platforms for which a suitable Java implementation is available.
+Ice for Java builds and runs properly on Windows, macOS, and any recent Linux distribution, and is fully supported on the platforms listed on the [supported platforms][2] page.

 ### Slice to Java Compiler

-You will need the Slice to Java compiler.
-ZeroC provides compiler binaries for our supported platforms.
-For other platforms, you will have to either port Ice for C++ (which contains the Slice to Java compiler), or you will have to translate your Slice files to Java on a supported platform and then copy the generated Java files to your target platform.
+You need the Slice to Java compiler to build Ice for Java and also to use Ice for Java.
+The Slice to Java compiler (`slice2java`) is a command-line tool written in C++.
+You can build the Slice to Java compiler from source, or alternatively you can install an Ice [binary distribution][1] that includes this compiler.

 ### Java Version

-Ice for Java requires J2SE 1.8.0 or later.
+Ice for Java requires J2SE 1.7.0 or later.

 Make sure that the `javac` and `java` commands are present in your PATH.